alperyilmaz/dav-exercises/issue_template.md

 # Before submitting

-Please click `Preview` and preview your submission and check if it's rendered correctly
+* Please click `Preview` and preview your submission and check if it's rendered correctly
+* Please provide a simple title for the issue